What Is a Garbage Disposal?

 How Do I Install a Garbage Disposal Myself?

-- Disconnect the drainpipes and mounting assembly from the old unit.
+- Disconnect drainpipes and the mounting assembly.

-- Install the New Sink Flange:
+- Install the new sink flange.

 - Secure the mounting assembly with screws.

-- Wire the Disposal:
+- Wire the disposal, if not pre-wired.

 - Replace the cover plate securely.

-- Mount the Disposal Unit:
+- Mount the disposal unit.

-- Connect the Discharge Tube:
+- Connect the discharge tube.

-- Turn the power back on at the breaker.
+- Restore power at the breaker.

 When to Call a Pro for Installation